America’s Promise Alliance

 Partners Against Hate was started as a project of several nonprofits to provide educational and counteraction strategies for young people and community professionals who interact with them.
 The program provides blueprints, activities, and tools to help adults teach children not to hate, how to safely use the internet, and how to create programs with their student peers.
 The website provides several guides and a manual for dealing with hate on the internet.
 It also provides resources for community and business leaders, educators, law enforcement, parents and families, youth and trainers and a database of hate crimes and state legislation.

-Our mission is to showcase Americans living the core values that unite us as a nation and to inspire a civil dialog as we imagine a future for our country based on the common ground of our shared values.
+Our mission is to showcase Americans living the core values that unite us as a nation and to inspire a civil dialogue as we imagine a future for our country based on the common ground of our shared values.

 Synergy and Leadership Exchange